pohlm01/master-thesis/2_preliminaries.typ

 @fig:merkle_tree shows an example tree for the information $x_0$, $x_1$, $x_2$ and $x_3$.
 The leaf nodes contain the hash of the information as $h_i = H_1(x_i)$.
 Each inner node is the result of the hash function $H_2(h_i, h_(i+1))$ with the content of the two child nodes.
-That way, one can build an inclusion proof to the root node without revealing any other information.
+Therefore, one can build an inclusion proof to the root node without revealing any other information.
 The inclusion proof contains the sibling hash for each node traversing up to the root note, so $h_0$ and $h_5$ in the example in @fig:merkle_tree.

 Please note that the leaf and internal node use two different hash functions, $H_1$ and $H_2$.